10 Best Cash Back Credit Cards of 2024

 It’s important to note that different terms apply to different credit cards, and “qualifying purchases'' or “eligible purchases” can mean different things.
 In some cases, qualifying purchases can mean those from specific stores or categories, while in other cases, some purchases yield no cash back at all.

-However, in most credit cards (and all of our picks), this exception is usually mentioned for the base rate or flat rate.
-This means that you typically won’t get cash back for transactions such as money orders, balance transfers, person-to-person deals (with the exception of the PayPal Cashback Mastercard®), or things of that nature, but most purchases will at least get the minimum cash back.
+However, in most credit cards (and all of our picks), this typically means you won’t get cash back for transactions such as money orders, balance transfers, peer-to-peer (P2P) payments or similar transactions.

 Types of cash back credit cards